 Concerning the events in Estonia, the EU considers the relocation of the Tõnismäe grave marker (Bronze Soldier) and the transfer of the remains of soldiers buried on Tõnismäe to a war cemetery as sovereign decisions of the Estonian government based on Estonian law.
 While respecting the right of all inhabitants of Estonia to express their opinion freely on the relocation of the Tonismäe grave marker (Bronze Soldier) and to demonstrate peacefully against these decisions, the EU strongly condemns the looting, rioting and plundering that followed in Tallinn and other Estonian cities.
 Such vandalism, which led to serious casualties both among policemen and rioters, is unacceptable.
 We deplore the fact that a Russian citizen lost his life in these riots.

 In an inflamed and highly emotional situation, it is the duty of all concerned to tone down rhetoric and to do their utmost to calm things down.
 Statements capable of further escalating the situation must be avoided.
 The EU welcomes the direct contacts between Estonia and Russia and hopes for genuine dialogue leading to constructive results.

-The Candidate Countries Turkey, Croatia and the former Yugoslav Republic of Macedonia*, the Countries of the Stabilisation and Association Process and potential candidates Albania, Bosnia and Herzegovina, Montenegro, and Serbia, EFTA countries Iceland and Norway, members of the European Economic Area, as well as Ukraine and the Republic of Moldova align themselves with this statement.
+The Candidate Countries Turkey, Croatia and the former Yugoslav Republic of Macedonia*, the Countries of the Stabilisation and Association Process and potential candidates Albania, Bosnia and Herzegovina, and Montenegro, as well as EFTA countries Iceland and Norway, members of the European Economic Area, align themselves with this statement.

 * Croatia and the former Yugoslav Republic of Macedonia continue to be part of the Stabilisation and Association Process.